bmr-cymru/stratify/README.md

                         Specify the device to use
-  -b, --bios            Assume thesystem is using BIOS firmware -c, --cleanup         Clean up and unmount a rescue chroot -e, --efi             Assue thesystem is using EFI firmware -f FS_NAME, --fs-name FS_NAME
+  -b, --bios            Assume thesystem is using BIOS firmware -c, --cleanup         Clean up and unmount a rescue chroot -e, --efi             Assue the system is using EFI firmware -f FS_NAME, --fs-name FS_NAME
                         Set the file system name
   -k KICKSTART, --kickstart KICKSTART